 World Oxygen Day - October 2

-Interested in becoming a corporate supporter for World Oxygen Day?
+Become a corporate launch supporter for World Oxygen Day!

 Learn how you can support the World Oxygen Day campaign by joining our mailing list!

 Dr. Thomas Petty, once called the father of modern pulmonary medicine, helped conduct much of the research that became the basis of how we use oxygen therapy today.
 In the early 2000s, after enduring health problems that led to him undergoing multiple open-heart surgeries, Dr. Petty was himself prescribed oxygen therapy.
 In 2004, he wrote a book called “Adventures of an Oxy-Phile,” discussing his experiences as both a clinician and a patient and sharing the stories of others in the oxygen therapy community.
 In the book, Dr. Petty wrote, “In the final analysis, we are all “Oxy-Philes.”
 That is, we literally love oxygen.”
 Oxygen is an essential fuel for every human, no matter what condition their lungs are in.